maks-p/restaurant_sales_forecasting/README.md

 ### Outliers

-Sales and covers values two standard deviations or more from the mean were imputed with the median value for that particular day (i.e. if an outlier fell on a Wednesday, the value was replaced with the Wednesday median value).
-Overall, 13 outlier days were imputed for Sales data (1.4% of total).
+Sales and covers values three standard deviations or more from the mean were imputed with the median value for that particular day (i.e. if an outlier fell on a Wednesday, the value was replaced with the Wednesday median value).
+Overall, 12 outlier days were imputed for Sales data (1.3% of total).

 ### Feature Engineering